idrissabdw/win_prediction/README.md

 ---

 ## III.
-Modelling
+Clustering

-We explore various machine learning methods to group and analyze player behaviors, but the main one will be :
+We explore various methods to group and analyze player behaviors, but the main one will be :

-- **Unsupervised Learning**:
+- **Unsupervised Machine Learning methods**:
+  - K-Means, Expectation Maximization
+- **Statistical methods**:
-  - Clustering techniques (k-Means, EM) to identify behavior types
+  - Hierachical Clustering (Dendogramme)
-  - Dimensionality reduction (PCA, t-SNE) for visualization

-We evaluate the models using scores, confusion matrices.
+## IV.
+Machine learning

+...

 ---